aaron-grau/curic/react/readings/front_end_auth.md

 One of the biggest challenges of front end auth is telling our application to render in an initial state that reflects the status of our session.
-If we skip this step, it may be possible for a user to log in or sign up, refresh the page, and then the app will render in a non-logged in manor even though they have the right session token!
+If we skip this step, it may be possible for a user to log in or sign up, refresh the page, and then the app will render in a non-logged in manner even though they have the right session token!
 This happens because our App will always render with the default application state unless we configure the `Store` to use a `preloadedState`.